'Silicon Valley' slams Facebook by using Russian logo in credits

-Facebook executives aren't likely to be hitting the "like" button for HBO's "Silicon Valley."
-The techie comedy returned with its season 5 premiere Sunday night, and it delivered a little dig at Facebook.
+Facebook executives aren't likely to be hitting the "like" button for HBO's "Silicon Valley" right now.
+The techie comedy returned with its season 5 premiere Sunday night, and it delivered a little dig at the social-networking giant.

 The show is known for its opening credits, which feature a flyover view of Silicon Valley tech businesses, and occasionally use the animated credits to poke fun at those companies' fortunes.

-The reference, of course, was likely created to reference how Russian trolls used Facebook during the 2016 presidential election, manipulating the social network with inflammatory posts meant to divide American voters.
+The reference, of course, was likely created to highlight how Russian trolls used Facebook during the 2016 presidential election, manipulating the social network with inflammatory posts meant to divide American voters.

 The episode was the first without star T.J.
 Miller's Erlich Bachman, though his character was discussed and seen in flashbacks to last season.
 Bachman apparently is still floating happily in a Tibet opium den, and Miller has left the show for good.